 Health care costs are rising—especially for retirees, and many will need long-term care.
-Learn the moves you can make to help protect yourself.
+Learn the moves you can make to help prepare yourself.

 Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered bouts of care—particularly in retirement.

-It is estimated that 70% of people turning age 65 can expect to use some form of long-term care during their lives.2 One year in a private room in a nursing home care costs $105,645 today and is projected to reach $245,649 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs.
+One year in a private room in a nursing home costs $97,455 today and is projected to reach $176,015 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs with savings on hand.

 Should they encounter serious medical trouble, the costs will be even higher.
 Many Americans aren’t even aware of the uninsured costs they may face in these cases.
-A stroke, for example, may prevent a person from moving the right side of his or her body.
-That means expensive 24-hour assistance.
+A stroke, for example, may cause paralysis, warranting expensive 24-hour assistance.

-Medicare Part A covers skilled nursing care provided in a skilled nursing facility for a limited time, but only after a qualified hospitalization.
-However, Medicare will not pay for nursing homes when custodial care is the only care needed or care for conditions such as Alzheimer’s.
-Patients suffering from Alzheimer's or other cognitive ailments may live for many years, all the while requiring assistance and, as the disease worsens, expensive hands-on care.
+Medicare Part A covers nursing facility care for a limited time, but only after a qualified hospitalization.
+However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.
+Patients suffering from Alzheimer's or other cognitive ailments may live for many years, all the while requiring assistance and, as the disease worsens, expensive hands-on assistance.

-By the time people reach their 30s they tend to have a pretty good idea of the lifestyle they want to pursue, including in retirement, says Nationwide’s McGarry.
+By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, including in retirement, says Kristi Rodriguez, the National Sales Manager for insurance provider Nationwide.
 There are a number of ways to save for retirement with your future health care needs in mind.

-Investors in their 30s or early 40s, he says, may weight their retirement-funding strategies toward a portfolio of mutual funds or a managed-account solution, to provide upside exposure to the market.
-Given lower premiums for younger policyholders, long-term care (LTC) insurance should also be a consideration, he said.
+Investors in their 30s or early 40s, Rodriguez says, may weight their retirement-funding strategies toward a portfolio of mutual funds or a managed-account solution, to provide upside exposure to the market.
+Given lower premiums for younger policyholders, long-term care insurance should also be a consideration, she says.

-These days, only a handful of insurers offer LTC insurance, so another option may be life insurance with an LTC rider, which allows families to tap into the benefits they would receive upon the policyholder's death while he or she is alive and requires care.
+These days, only a handful of insurers offer long-term care insurance, so another option may be life insurance with a long-term care rider, which allows families to tap into the benefits they would receive upon the policyholder's death, while he or she is alive and requires care.

-Another option for funding long-term care expenses is to withdraw or borrow money from life insurance policies, or withdraw funds from or annuitize annuities.
+Another option for funding long-term care expenses is to withdraw or borrow money from life insurance policies, or generate income from annuities.
 Note that either of these options would probably fall short of covering costs if someone needs care for many years.

 A final consideration is what to do when you’re faced with a large unexpected medical bill today.
-One answer may be a securities based loan, which may be available to qualified Morgan Stanley clients.
-When faced with a large healthcare expense, investors often liquidate financial assets to cover liabilities.
+One answer may be a securities-based loan, which allows qualified clients to use the eligible securities in a brokerage account as collateral for a loan or line of credit, often at a competitive rate.
+When faced with a large health-care expense, investors often liquidate financial assets to pay for immediate needs.
 However, this strategy may have unintended costs, such as tax consequences, potential loss of future growth or an imbalance in your portfolio’s asset allocation.

-Once approved, a securities based loan may allow you to gain quick access to funds for a variety of needs while providing the opportunity to leave your portfolio intact and the strategy unchanged.
-Your Morgan Stanley Financial Advisor can provide you with additional information about the options available to you to help optimize your balance sheet and potentially cover large unexpected healthcare expenses.
+Once approved, a securities-based loan can provide quick access to funds for a variety of needs with the potential to maintain your long-term investment strategy.
+Your Morgan Stanley Financial Advisor can provide you with additional information and help determine if this is the right strategy for you.

-As health care costs continue to rise, it’s important to understand all of the options you have to protect the assets you’ve spent a lifetime accumulating.
-Your Morgan Stanley Financial Advisor has access to multiple long-term care products from a wide variety of respected insurers and can help you choose the one that offers the optimal combination of cost and benefits.
-Start the conversation today.
+As health care costs continue to rise, it’s important to understand the options you have to help protect the assets you’ve spent a lifetime accumulating.
+Your Morgan Stanley Financial Advisor has access to multiple long-term-care products from a wide variety of respected insurers and can help you choose the one that offers the optimal combination of cost and benefits.